 10. Battlefield Online (2010)

 “Battlefield Online” was the second game in the entire franchise that was available for free.
-It came out in 2010 and was a remake of “Battlefield 2”.
+It came out in 2010 and was a “Battlefield 2” remake.
 It used the graphic improvements of “Battlefield 2” while using the engine from “Battlefield 2142”, not a wrong move from DICE if you ask me.
-Unfortunately, it wasn’t something that got a lot of people excited, but on the bright side, it wasn’t as bad as Play4Free that came out later.
+Unfortunately, it wasn’t something that excited many people, but on the bright side, it wasn’t as bad as Play4Free, which came out later.

 11. Battlefield Bad Company 2 (2010)

-Battlefield Bad Company 2 came out in March 2010, but this time was available to pc as well.
+Battlefield Bad Company 2 came out in March 2010, but this time was also available on pc.
 The game featured massive destruction that looked amazing on pc.
-It had a singleplayer campaign that continued the storyline of the original bad company game.
-It is, till this date, one of the top-rated Battlefield games of all time.
+It had a single-player campaign that continued the storyline of the original lousy company game.
+To this date, it is one of the top-rated Battlefield games of all time.

 The gameplay was pretty good, and for the first time, pc players had access to the infamous “Rush” mode, and it was all they could talk about.
-Battlefield Bad Company 2 was the best game to come out in 2010, and still rules over the hearts of millions!
+Battlefield Bad Company 2 was the best game in 2010, and it still rules over the hearts of millions!

 12. Battlefield 1943 (2009)

-“Battlefield 1943” was a PlayStation 3 & X-box 360 exclusive that came out in 2009.
+“Battlefield 1943” was a PlayStation 3 & X-box 360 exclusive in 2009.
 With just $15, anyone with a console could enjoy this legendary first-person shooter.
-The storyline was based on operations that took place in the Pacific Theater of World War 2.
+The storyline was based on operations in the Pacific Theater of World War 2.

-Players could enjoy the game either as the Marines Corps of The United States or Imperial Japanese Navy soldiers.
-Although it was a compact Battlefield experience, the map consisted of three Islands, three classes, and was packed with a lot of chaos, which gave players a hell of an experience for just $15.
-Being an exclusive, it gave console players a slight superiority and was voted as the top-selling game for X-box in 2009!
+Players could enjoy the game as the Marines Corps of The United States or Imperial Japanese Navy soldiers.
+Although it was a compact Battlefield experience, the map consisted of three Islands and three classes and was packed with a lot of chaos, which gave players a hell of an experience for just $15.
+Being an exclusive, it gave console players a slight superiority and was voted the top-selling game for X-box in 2009!

 13. Battlefield Heroes (2009)

 This game intended to increase its audience, which it did until it started showing ads and charging players to unlock certain features.
-Overall, it wasn’t that bad, considering it could run on almost every rig and was free.
+It wasn’t that bad, considering it could run on almost every rig and was free.

 14. Battlefield Bad Company 1 (2008)

-Battlefield: Bad company was an exclusive game for the Playstation & X-box platform.
+Battlefield: Bad Company was an exclusive PlayStation & X-box platforms game.
 It came out in 2008 and was based on a fictional war between Russia & The United States.

-The story takes place in a fictional country of “Serdaristan” & tells the story of 4 troublesome soldiers (together known as “Bad Company”).
+The story takes place in the fictional country of “Serdaristan” & tells the story of 4 troublesome soldiers (together known as “Bad Company”).
 They embark on their journey to fight together as a team.
-This was the game that gave birth to the infamous “Rush” mode players now know.
+This game gave birth to the infamous “Rush” mode players now know.
 There’s not much to say about this game except that it was the first game to run on the fantastic “Frostbite” engine, which is used in Battlefield games nowadays.

 15. Battlefield 2142: Northern Strike (2007)

 “Battlefield 2142: Northstrike” was a booster pack of its precursor and came out in 2007.
-Major factors remained the same as “Battlefield 2142”, “Northern strike” had some extra content added to it.
-The booster pack had slight upgrades such as new vehicles, a few new maps, and several new unlockable features.
+Major factors remained the same as “Battlefield 2142”, “Northern sStrike had some extra content added.
+The booster pack had slight upgrades like new vehicles, maps, and unlockable features.
 Apart from that, the game modes were the same as its “Battlefield 2142”.

 16. Battlefield 2142 (2006)

-“Battlefield 2142” was released in 2006 and was a very advanced game for its time.
-It tells the story of a cold war between the European Union and the Pan Asian Coalition in the 22nd century.
+“Battlefield 2142” was released in 2006 and was a very advanced game.
+It tells the story of a cold war between the European Union and the Pan-Asian Coalition in the 22nd century.

-“2142” featured a new Titan mode along with previous conquest mode.
-Titan mode was a brand new approach to the game, which gave players a future-like experience.
+“2142” featured a new Titan mode and the previous conquest mode.
+Titan mode was a new approach to the game, giving players a future-like experience.
 Each team had a heavily shielded Titan(a flying warship), and players had to destroy the opposite team’s Titan while protecting their own.
 Destroying the Titan was a difficult job, though.

 First, players had to kill the Force Fields around it, and then players had to board the Titan, spawn their team commando, and destroy the reactors to destroy it.
-But while all this was happening, the Titan was able to protect itself with enormous firepower, which took it to a whole new level.
-The planes were futuristic while the ground vehicles were the same ones they used in Battlefield 2.
-“2142” was something that blew people away!
-It had gained immense popularity, and the game got a new remake the following year.
+But while all this was happening, the Titan could protect itself with enormous firepower, which took it to a new level.
+The planes were futuristic, while the ground vehicles were the same ones they used in Battlefield 2.
+“2142” blew people away!
+The game gained immense popularity and got a new remake the following year.

 17. Battlefield 2: Modern Combat (2005)

 This was the fourth installment in the franchise and a particularly important one for console gaming.
-As the world was getting a grasp on console gaming, EA DICE decided to give the console gamers the exclusiveness they deserved.
-They developed “Battlefield 2: Modern Combat” and made it exclusively available on Playstation 2 and X-box only.
-Suddenly, a large number of players jumped ship and started gaming on a console instead.
+As the world was getting a grasp on console gaming, EA DICE decided to give console gamers the exclusiveness they deserved.
+They developed “Battlefield 2: Modern Combat” and made it available exclusively on PlayStation 2 and X-box.
+Suddenly, many players jumped ship and started gaming on a console instead.

-The gameplay is quite similar to Battlefield 2 and has its fair share of bad reviews.
-Even though it was the first game to feature a singleplayer campaign mode, and players complained that the game was full of bugs and that they were confused half the time they were playing it.
+The gameplay is similar to Battlefield 2 and has its fair share of bad reviews.
+Even though it was the first game to feature a single-player campaign mode, players complained that the game was full of bugs and was confused half the time they played it.

 Players had a problem understanding which team they were representing as the game made them switch sides from mission to mission.
 But the bugs were all fixed when they remade the game for X-Box360, and the damage was slightly reduced.